D8-X/d8x-cli/docs/init.md

 ## Requirements

+- Run as your normal user, **not** root.
+The terraform install handles its own elevation via `sudo` per command; tools that need to live in your home (pipx, ansible, collections) are installed without sudo.
 - `sudo` on PATH (terraform install and pipx-via-distro install need it).
 - `python3` on PATH if ansible needs to be installed.
 - An internet connection.